peteroupc/html3dutil/doc/H3DU.Math.md

 It's the same as the square root of the sum of the squares of its components.

+Note that if vectors are merely sorted or compared by their lengths, it's faster to sort or compare them by the squares of their lengths (to find the square of a 3-element vector's length, call <a href="H3DU.Math.md#H3DU.Math.vec3dot">H3DU.Math.vec3dot</a>
+passing the same vector as both of its arguments).

 #### Parameters

 * `a` (Type: Array.&lt;Number>)<br>